-With the demolition and rebuilding of this well known street comes the opportunity to take some time to explore a place which is at once familiar and at the same time in the process of becoming strange, unfamiliar and renewed.
+With the demolition and rebuilding of this well known street comes the opportunity to take the time to explore a place at once familiar and at the same time in the process of becoming strange, unfamiliar and renewed.

 images: some of the treasure hunt photographs

 In April 2017 IAI organised ‘taster sessions’ during a Family Fun Day at Inverkeithing Primary School, giving families the opportunity to try some creative activities, led by local artists and crafters.
 Local crafters ‘Rustic Simplicity’ offered the chance to build wooden bird boxes, nursery teacher Cathy Reilly was on hand to help visitors decoupage a frame or a jar, and sculpture and community artist Rosie Gibson was offering visitors the chance to make either 2D or 3D art pieces based on their own memories of living in the area.
 She encouraged them to take their pieces away and ‘place’ them where they belonged in the environment.
 All of the activities were very popular with the children, and adults also joined in.
 The session was also an opportunity to speak with local people about what their concerns and interests are, and what kind of creative activities they might like to take part in.